PASSOVER SCHEDULE FOR 2022

 We honor the holy scriptures and follow the instructions of our Father in Heaven.

-It is even more important to be putting more of Christ into our lives than it is to remove the leaven and concentrate on removing our sins.
+Just as the leaven is symbolic of sin, the unleavened bread is symbolic of the love of Yeshua, Messiah.
+It is even more important to be putting more of Yeshua into our lives than it is to remove the leaven and concentrate on removing our sins.

-When you are filled up with the good things of The Bread from Heaven you become satisfied.
+When you are filled up with The Bread from Heaven you become satisfied.
 It is easier to remember not to live in sin.
+The matzoh that we put on our tables this week is symbolic of this fact.
+As we take the matzoh into our bodies, we remember to take more of Yeshua, Messiah into our lives.

-THE FOOD WE EAT IS SYMBOLIC OF SPIRITUAL THINGS
+FOOD IS SYMBOLIC OF SPIRITUAL THINGS

-We can look at the matzoh and see it is pierced and stripped; just as Jesus was pierced and stripped when He hung on the cross for the sake of our salvation.
+We can look at the matzoh and see it is pierced and stripped.
+This is just as Jesus was pierced and stripped when He hung on the cross for the sake of our salvation.
+Taking the matzoh from a white linen cloth and breaking it in half, we remember how Messiah’s body was broken for us.

-It is appropriate to use white linen table clothes and fine china set aside especially and only for this sacred occasion.
+Bringing out our very best for this meal is appropriate.
+It is nice to use white linen table clothes and fine china set aside especially and only for this sacred occasion.

-WE ARE EXPECTING A SPECIAL GUEST
+A SPECIAL GUEST

 STRENGTH FROM THE BREAD OF HEAVEN

-These are some of the ways that we honor God The Father in this holy, sacred week and on this special night of our Seder meal:
+These are some of the ways we honor God The Father in this holy, sacred week and on this special night of our Seder meal:

-One scripture is found in Exodus; Chapter 12; verse 24: “Obey these instructions as a lasting ordinance for you and your descendants.
+We remember by reading the scriptures explaining how God asked us to do this annual ritual.
+One scripture is found in Exodus, Chapter 12, verse 24: “Obey these instructions as a lasting ordinance for you and your descendants.

 When you enter the land that the LORD will give you as He promised, observe the ceremony.